-Consumption of sawn softwood in the UK in 2010 was valued at around £1.5 billion which is a significant sum for the value of a feedstock that supplies the many timber manufacturing and construction activities in the UK.
-Such activities include timber frame manufacturing, builders carpentry and joinery, packaging tool making, Once sawn softwood and other timber raw materials are converted to an equivalent measure of manufacturing output and compared to other industries, the timber industry valued at around £7 billion compares favourably with the textiles industry (£5.4 billion), soaps & detergents, cleaning & polishing, perfumes & toiletries (£4.3 billion), ship and boatbuilding (£4.2 billion), soft drinks: production of mineral waters & other bottled waters (£3.9 billion) and paints, varnishes, printing inks & mastics (£3.7 billion).
+Consumption of sawn softwood in the UK in 2011 was valued at around £1.3 billion which is a significant sum for the value of a feedstock that supplies the many timber manufacturing and construction activities in the UK.
+Such activities include timber frame manufacturing, builders carpentry and joinery, packaging and tool making, Once sawn softwood and other timber raw materials are converted to an equivalent measure of manufacturing output and compared to other industries, the timber industry valued at a little over £7 billion compares favourably with the textiles industry (£5.5 billion), soaps & detergents, cleaning & polishing, perfumes & toiletries (£5.4 billion), ship and boatbuilding (£4.4 billion), soft drinks: production of mineral waters & other bottled waters (£3.9 billion) and paints, varnishes, printing inks & mastics (£3.9 billion).